clojure/java.jdbc/README.md

 If you depend on the `clojure.java.jdbc.sql` or `clojure.java.jdbc.ddl` namespaces, which were introduced in 0.3.0-alpha1, you will need to switch to [java-jdbc/dsl](https://github.com/seancorfield/jsql) as those DSLs have been removed from this contrib library as of 0.3.0-beta2, to improve the focus.

 Similarly, if you depend on the older 0.2.3 API, you'll need to switch to `clojure.java.jdbc.deprecated` as the old API was deprecated as part of the 0.3.0 release (alpha1 thru beta1).
-In order to clean up the documentation and improve the focus of `clojure.java.jdbc`, the old API has been moved in 0.3.0-beta2.
+In order to clean up the documentation and improve the focus of `clojure.java.jdbc`, the old API was moved in 0.3.0-beta2.

 Releases and Dependency Information
 ========================================

-Latest stable release: 0.3.0-rc1
+Latest stable release: 0.3.0

 * [All Released Versions](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.clojure%22%20AND%20a%3A%22java.jdbc%22)